Henex1/sierra/README.md

 Based on those judgements we can create a well-defined iterative process that can show when there's progress and alert when there's regression.
 Then we can safely iterate on index mapping, query json, knobs, rulesets, synonyms and more.

+## Getting started

+1. Create a new Search Endpoint (see below for available clusters with demo data).
+2. Create a new Project, selecting the Search Endpoint you created.
+3. From the list of projects (available on home screen), go to Lab for the project you created.
+4. The Lab is empty.
+Add a few search phrases (e.g. for icecat you can use backpack, iphone, laptop) and click Execute.

 # Developer Guide

 ## Overview